Stripe Atlas vs Firstbase vs DIY: What's Included

 Quick take

-Formation services have made incorporating a company faster than opening a bank account.
-A few forms, a credit card, and within days a legal entity exists, with an EIN, a registered agent, and a state filing on record.
-The founder moves on to building the product.
+I've formed entities through services and done it myself.
+Both times, the process took less time than opening a bank account.
+A few forms, a credit card, and within days you have a legal entity with an EIN, a registered agent, and a state filing on record.

 What each service provisions